 The current situation

-Rising energy prices in recent months continue to put pressure on business profitability.
-In particular, price volatility is a challenge, and the market will remain so in the medium to long term.
+Rising energy prices in recent months continue to put pressure on the profitability of the business.
+In particular, price volatility is a challenge and will remain so in the medium to long term.

-Although enterprises can’t control market prices, it is easy to reduce energy costs by taking immediate and low-effort energy efficiency measures.
+While businesses can’t control market prices, it’s easy to reduce energy costs through immediate and low-cost energy efficiency measures.

-The first step is to have visibility into energy performance, and integrating energy data in one space is the way to do that.
+The first step is to have visibility of energy performance, and integrating energy data in one place is the way to do this.

-Below are 4 energy-saving tips that will help you reduce energy costs immediately.
+Here are 4 energy saving tips that will help you reduce energy costs immediately.

 Bring together energy data from grid operators

-A grid operator or, as it is sometimes called, distribution system operator (DSO), is a legal entity that creates the link between energy producers and consumers.
+A network operator, or sometimes called a distribution system operator (DSO), is a legal entity that provides the link between energy producers and consumers.

-It has the responsibility for the safe and reliable operation of the electricity and gas grid infrastructure.
+It is responsible for the safe and reliable operation of the electricity and gas network infrastructure.

-Furthermore, one of its main activities is installing smart meters and collecting consumption data.
+One of its main activities is the installation of smart meters and the collection of consumption data.

-It also provides this data when the building owner requests access to it.
+It also provides this data if the building owner requests access to it.

-Each grid operator has a different policy about how to provide this data.
+Each network operator has a different policy on how to provide this data.

 Some are free and easy to manage, while others make the process more complicated.